flutter/website/src/get-started/fwe/local-caching.md

 ### Caching data with an on-device database

 The final boss of local data caching is any strategy that uses a proper database to read and write data.
-Multiple flavors exist here, including relational and non-relational databases; and all offer dramatically improved performance over simple files - especially for large datasets.
-For a more thorough guide, see the following additional resources:
+Multiple flavors exist here, including relational and non-relational databases.
+All approaches offer dramatically improved performance over simple files—especially for large datasets.
+For a more thorough guide, see the following resources:

 * Cookbook: [Persist data with SQLite][]
 * SQLite alternate: [`sqlite3` package][]